 One snowy winters day in January of 2016, as I’m feeling the summertime blues and browsing travel deals online, I stumble upon something that sparked my interest.
 A five night/six days stay for $500 at the Belize Ocean Club in Placencia.
 That’s $250 a person to stay at a resort somewhere in Belize on the beach.
-I quickly texted Colleen and prayed she said yes and I started to purchase this deal.
+I quickly texted Colleen and prayed she said yes as I started to purchase this deal.
 Once she was sold, that was the start of our beach getaway vacation.

 First thing after you purchase a deal on any travel site is to ensure that the site will have space available during the time you wish to travel.
 Sometimes you get lucky with the exact dates you wanted.
 Others times, you play phone tag between your fellow traveler and the resort reservations hotline.
 But eventually with enough patience, dates are set and you’re able to book a flight.
 Belize, we will see you in March (2016)!

 Now landing in Belize was interested.
 I was in a normal size plane that seats roughly 170 people.
 And the airstrip was the standard for any airport.
 But the airport was something out of a 1960s movie.
 They had to roll the stairs directly to the door and that’s how I descended from the plane.
 The airport was no bigger than the average small town strip mall.
 You basically went through customs and from there one of two choices.
 Exit and make your way to Belize City or re-enter security and make your way to a commercial flight on what they call a “puddle jumper”.